• Skip to primary navigation

 Eggs, butter, vanilla, and sugar mixed together in a mixing bowl.

-• Mash the bananas into the wet ingredients.
+Mash bananas into wet ingredients.

 Whisking greek yogurt into wet ingredients for banana bread.